NKGen Biotech, Inc. to Become Publicly Traded Company via Business Combination with Graf Acquisition Corp. IV

 About Graf Acquisition Corp.
 IV

 Graf Acquisition Corp.
-(NYSE: GFOR, GFOR.U, GFOR WS) is a blank-check company incorporated as a Delaware corporation and formed for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses.
+GFOR GFOR.U, GFOR WS))) is a blank-check company incorporated as a Delaware corporation and formed for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses.

 About NKGen Biotech, Inc.